 Because the Metropolitan St. Louis Sewer District is committed to disciplined fiscal management, we adhere to long-standing Debt Policies when we borrow money to finance major construction projects.
-Between 2017 and 2020, we expect to sell $900 million in bonds to help fund wastewater infrastructure investments.
+Between 2017 and 2024, we expect to sell $1.4 billion in bonds to help fund wastewater infrastructure investments.
 That is in addition to the $1.72 billion in bonds we have sold to fund capital wastewater projects since FY2004.

 Standard & Poor’s, Moodys, and Fitch are the three major national firms that rate both corporate stocks and municipal bonds according to the risks they present to investors.